When it comes to buying a guitar amp for jazz, what are the best choices?

-We’ve already written about some of the greatest jazz guitarists in history but, for this guide, we’ve jumped into the topic of what options are out their for jazz amplifiers.
+We’ve already written about some of the best guitars for playing this style but, for this guide, we’ve jumped into the topic of what options are out their for jazz amplifiers.

-Whether you’re looking to start playing jazz guitar or just to upgrade your current set-up so it’s more suited to this style of music, here’s our guide to some of the key choices you need to make, which famous jazz guitarists you might want to copy and recommendations on some specific brands.
+Whether you’re looking to start playing jazz guitar or just to upgrade your current set-up so it’s more suited to this type of music, here’s our guide to some of the key choices you need to make, which famous jazz guitarists you might want to copy and recommendations on some specific brands.

 Tube Amps vs Solid-State Amps

 When it comes to setting up your guitar for jazz, there’s one big question to ask first: should you use a solid-state amp or a tube amp?

 Here’s what you need to know about these two types…